• Skip to primary navigation

 Pairings

-This idli pairs wonderfully with so many chutneys and other sides.
-Here are some of the best pairings:
+This idli pairs well with so many sides.
+Here are some of my favorites to serve with it.

 • Bowl filled with sambar topped with cilantro and tempering.